Trams in Belgrade: 21st century

 In July 2015, city administration announced an ambitious plan of the tram grid expansion.
 The planned phased development includes restoration of the line No. 11, establishment of the line No. 4 from Tašmajdan to Banjica, renumeration of all tram lines which would then be numbered in one sequence from 1 to 12, several new lines (Mirijevo-Vidikovac, Bežanijska Kosa-Vidikovac, Kalemegdan-Studentski Grad, Kalemegdan-Republic Square-Ustanička), shortening of the Circle of the Deuce, revitalization of the stock and introduction of the free internet, air conditioning and commuter counters, etc. The massive changes in public transportation were announced for 1 January 2016.

 The reconstruction of track in Bulevar Oslobođenja has started in July 2017 and should be followed with the reconstruction of track on Slavija Square.
 This long awaited reconstruction shall finally allow the operation of low floor trams on the Slavija-Banjica mainline (southern portion of line 9).
 The troubled reconstruction was finished by November 2017, at least when it comes to the traffic (Slavija Square 2016-2018 reconstruction).

 In December 2018, Ministry of construction, transportation and infrastructure instigated changes in the Law on Communal Activity, which would allow for private companies to operate trams and trolleybuses, as the present law allows them only to operate city transportation's bus lines.
 Also by December 2018, nothing has been done from the 2015-2016 plans, except for the restoration of the line No. 11.
 At that point, city administration announced further plans: restoration of the line between downtown Belgrade and Zemun and establishment of the line to Višnjičko Polje.

 City administration also announced major renovation of the existing fleet.
 In 2015 renovation of the Czech KT4s, nicknamed "kata" in Serbian, was announced.
-Partner in the reparation projects which included air-conditioning and internet, was to be Slovakian ŽOS Trnava.
+Partner in the reparation projects which included air-conditioning and internet, was to be Slovak ŽOS Trnava.
 In 2018, city announced purchase of the new trams produced in Serbia, in Siemens Kragujevac.
 In 2019 plans on renovation were reintroduced, this time in cooperation with the Czech Tatra company, which produced KT4s.
 As Tatra recently purchased Serbian factory "14.
 Oktobar" in Kruševac, plans were announced for this company to permanently repair and maintain Czech trams.
 None of these announcements came true.
 By January 2021, average age of trams in Belgrade public transportation reached 35 years.